 We are working with local healthcare providers and a variety of stakeholders, to establish a School of Medicine on our Chelmsford campus.

-Our region has particular issues around primary care, with an ageing GP workforce and more generally we face under recruitment and poor retention in a number of specialties.
+Our region has particular issues around primary care, with an ageing GP workforce and – more generally – we face under-recruitment and poor retention in a number of specialties.

-We have already started the development plans for a new £20million building here on our Chelmsford campus which will include state-of-the-art skills facilities, specialist teaching space, lecture theatre, and a cadaveric anatomy suite.
+We have already started the development plans for a new £20million building on our Chelmsford campus which will include state-of-the-art skills facilities, specialist teaching space, lecture theatre, and a cadaveric anatomy suite.
 This facility will complement our existing skills facilities and our brand new £3.4million SuperLab.